 You could also expect harsher penalties if there are aggravating factors present.
-For example, if you were found to have BAC levels of .15% or higher, or if you were in violation of VC §23582, the speeding laws, you could expect more jail or prison time, higher fines, and more severe consequences in general.
+For example, if you were found to have BAC levels of .15% or higher, or if you violated VC §23582 by speeding, you could expect more jail or prison time, higher fines, and more severe consequences in general.

 How Will Your Life Be Impacted by a DUI Conviction?

-The criminal consequences of a DUI conviction could have a serious impact on your life.
-However, there are also many ways your future could be affected if you are convicted of a DUI in California.
+The criminal consequences of a DUI conviction could have a severe impact on your life right now.
+There are also many ways your future could be affected if you are convicted of a DUI in California.
 Some of the more common types of collateral consequences you are facing include:

 - Citizenship and immigration troubles